gpoore/pythontex/README.rst

 highlighting for code within LaTeX documents via the Pygments syntax highlighter.

-PythonTeX also provides support for Ruby, Julia, Octave, Sage, Bash, and Rust.
-Support for additional languages is coming soon.
+PythonTeX also provides support for Ruby, Julia, Octave, Sage, Bash, Rust, and R.  Support for additional languages is coming soon.

 See ``pythontex_quickstart.pdf`` to get started, and ``pythontex_gallery.pdf`` for examples of what is possible with PythonTeX.
 PythonTeX is included in